vladdsm/myblog_attempt/_posts/2018-02-02-topics-LazyTrade4-StatisticalControl.md

 1. Cumulative sum of profits is used when Researcher trading system is just deployed
 2. Trading results of the Attacker system is later being used to re-train the model for our Attacker trading system

+## Tell me when to optimise

+Another simple idea of the course is to automate decision process to trigger Trading System maintenance.
+For example, our Researching system is absolutely poor and becoming even poorer.
+Of course we are not risking anything but there might be times when it would be worth to look at it.
+What about weekly or monthly summary about your systems?
+What about spending few hours on Saturday to have a look on those and check these systems out?

 ## It is not a holy grail but probably better…

-## Conclusion

 If we would measure results of both supervising systems of our trading systems we would always come to the point to say that:

 - good winning trading system will always be good and
 - poor lousy trading system will always be bad

 All those supervised systems at the end will help you to limit your absolute amount of losses in case your trading systems will be loosing and ineffective.
 There is still a chance that profitable trading system would be less profitable because of applied supervision.
- What is important is that it should...
-"Save Your Time and let Computer Do the Job"
+Once again it’s not a holy grail.
+It is very unlikely that totally un-profitable trading system would become profitable just by following this course

+## Conclusion

+Personally I would not use robots to trade unless I would know there would be a supervision layer active to monitor what is there going on.
+Automating that decision layer can be questionable as we are probably ready to risk expecting probable reward.
+However creating *Self-thinking* system is probably very lucrative for one simple reason - psychology of the trader… “faciant migliore potentis” / “Who do may try to make it better” - lat.
+And at the end of the day you can try to use this system in order to "Save Your Time and let Computer Do the Job"